heero83/google-results-page/README.md

 This is the google results page clone for project Odin.
+I will deconstruct and rebuild from scratch a results page from google.

 From The Odin Project's [curriculum](http://www.theodinproject.com/web-development-101/html-css)